IKEA: Product life cycle

 To make IKEA a more sustainable company, a product life cycle was created.
 For the idea stage, products should be flat-packed so that more items can be shipped at once; products should also be easier to dismantle and recycle.
 Raw materials are used, and since wood and cotton are two of IKEA's most important manufacturing products, the company works with environmentally friendly forests and cotton, whereby the excessive use of chemicals and water is avoided.

 IKEA stores recycle waste and many run on renewable energy.
 All employees are trained in environmental and social responsibility, while public transit is one of the priorities when the location of stores is considered.
-Also, the coffee and chocolate served at IKEA stores is UTZ Certified.
+Also, the coffee and chocolate served at IKEA stores are UTZ Certified.

 The last stage of the life cycle is the end of life.
 Most IKEA stores recycle light bulbs and drained batteries, and the company is also exploring the recycling of sofas and other home furnishing products.

 Energy sources

 In August 2008, IKEA announced that it had created IKEA GreenTech, a €50 million venture capital fund.
 Located in Lund (a university town in Sweden), it will invest in 8–10 companies in the coming five years with a focus on solar panels, alternative light sources, product materials, energy efficiency, and water saving and purification.
 The aim is to commercialise green technologies for sale in IKEA stores within 3–4 years.

 On 17 February 2011, IKEA announced its plans to develop a wind farm in Dalarna County, Sweden, furthering its goal of using only renewable energy to fuel its operations.
 As of June 2012, 17 United States IKEA stores are powered by solar panels, with 22 additional installations in progress, and IKEA owns the 165 MW Cameron Wind farm in Cameron County on the South Texas coast and a 42 MW coastal wind farm in Finland.

-In September 2019, IKEA announced that they would be investing $2.8 billion in renewable energy infrastructure.
-The company is targeting making their entire supply chain climate positive by 2030.
+In September 2019, IKEA announced that it would be investing $2.8 billion in renewable energy infrastructure.
+The company is targeting making its entire supply chain climate positive by 2030.